manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <p>Why are there three different storage mechanisms combined in order to persist data and make data retrievable?
 The reason
-is that only the interplay of these three mechanisms gives us a database that will, if used correctly, allow for efficient data writes, efficient data reads, as well as durable storage of large amounts of data &#8211; which is great because we certainly want a database that handles our INSERTs quickly, answers our SELECTs fast, doesn’t loose any of our data while doing so, and stores more data than what fits into expensive and therefore limited memory.</p>
+is that only the interplay of these three mechanisms gives us a database that will, if used correctly, allow for efficient data writes, efficient data reads, as well as durable storage of large amounts of data &#8211; which is great because we certainly want a database that handles our INSERTs quickly, answers our SELECTs fast, doesn't loose any of our data while doing so, and stores more data than what fits into expensive and therefore limited memory.</p>

 <p>So, looks like we have four important qualities that we want to have covered on the storage level: fast writes, fast